 - Bequests - A bequest to the Society makes lasting positive change.
 It enables you to create a legacy of love and care for those who most need assistance and it will continue your life’s aims beyond your own lifetime.

 Help those who need it most SA has been hit hard by a number of bushfires across the state, devastating several regions including Cudlee Creek, Kangaroo Island and Yorketown.
-To date, more than 150 properties and hundreds of other buildings have been...
+Hundreds of properties and other buildings have been lost, along with...